Tölvä Village – History, Sights & Canoeing Routes

 Kaijansaaren Lomamökit >

-Two canoes also available for rent, €30/day
+Two canoes also available for hire, €30/day